gohugoio/hugo/content/en/content-management/front-matter.md

 ###### summary

-(`string`) Conceptually different than the page `description`, the summary either summarizes the content or serves a teaser to encourage readers to visit the page.
+(`string`) Conceptually different than the page `description`, the summary either summarizes the content or serves as a teaser to encourage readers to visit the page.
 Access this value from a template using the [`Summary`] method on a `Page` object.

 [`Summary`]: /methods/page/summary/